Your Guide to the Best Women’s Fall Gear

 photo: via Patagonia

-For those with a wanderlust that keeps them on the go in the air and on the road, Rmarr highly recommends the Patagonia Black Hole® MLC® (Maximum Legal Carryon)— a bag designed to meet most airline carry on rules.
+For women with a wanderlust that keeps them on the go in the air and on the road, Rmarr highly recommends the Patagonia Black Hole® MLC® (Maximum Legal Carryon).
+This bag is designed to meet most airline carry on rules.
 This miraculous bag is a super durable, soft fabric suitcase that converts into a backpack or briefcase!